 Jekyll and GitHub – the perfect relationship

 GitHub is a constant component in developer circles.
 The online platform makes it easier to manage projects and publish program code, especially if there are several developers involved.
-More than 24 million users use the web application, which is based on the software Git, developed by a team led by Linus Thorvalds.
-The Linux creator released the version control program in 2005 as an alternative to the proprietary BitKeeper.
-GitHub uses the open source application to manage open source code on its servers.
+GitHub uses the open source application to manage open source code Git on its servers.
 These codes are stored in separate directories.

 Adjustments to a project are initially recorded as forks, where the author receives a corresponding notification and can decide whether they should be included in the original code.